billsanto/simple_message/README.md

 3. Go to your Slack desktop app and select the workspace.
 Right-click on the channel that should receive messages (or create a test channel first and then right-click it).
 Select 'Open channel details'.
 4. At the very bottom of the dialog box you will see a Channel ID.
 Copy it to the clipboard.
 5. Create another environment variable with any name and assign the channel id to it.
 6. Next, create another environment variable named "SIMPLE_MESSAGE_TYPE_DEFAULT" and assign the value "slack" (case-insensitive) to it.
-The program searches for this environment variable to determine the service to use as a default.
+The program searches for this _specific_ environment variable to determine the service to use as a default.
 By using this name you will not need to explicitly specify using Slack as the service type.
 In the future should your needs change and you must switch to a different messaging service, you will not need to update your code to change the service selection if you rely on this environment variable.
 Instead you would update the value of the environment variable once the new service has been implemented.
 However, you are free to use any name, in which case you will need to pass it to the parameter "msg_service_env_name" during instantiation.
 7. Before any channel can receive messages from your app, in the desktop app you need to right-click the app and select 'Open app details'.
 8. Then click the 'Add this app to a channel' button and select the intended channel.
 To validate that the app was successfully added to the channel, right-click the channel and again select 'Open channel details', then go to the Integrations tab and you should see your app name under the Apps section.
 9. On the Slack API page you can review your app settings under Settings/App Manifest in both YAML and JSON formats (currently a beta feature).
 Otherwise, you can navigate through sections under Settings/Basic Information.
 You can verify that your app has the chat:write and channels:join scopes in your yaml file, which should resemble the following: